pedrogengo/inverse_kinematics_NN/README.md

 # Modeling and simulating inverse kinematics of a robotic arm using neural networks

+** This project was developed as a final project of Robotics Engineer Bachelor at Universidade Federal do ABC**

+**You can read the full work (here)[https://drive.google.com/file/d/125PrjD0Q0v2bcdmn96Kus-rb2KmGigdM/view?usp=sharing]

 ## Authors:
 - Lucas Nicolau Aperguis
 - Pedro Gabriel Gengo Lourenço